Header Image 1

 What is BTEC Health & Social Care?

-You will focus on health care, which looks at the treatment, diagnosis and prevention of health conditions, illness and injuries, and also social care, studying the care, protection or support for individuals who are at risk or in need.
+Studying Health and Social Care at college is a great way to prepare for a career in healthcare, social work, or community support service.
+You will learn all about working with people across all life stages.
+Your learning will focus on health care, which looks at the treatment, diagnosis and prevention of health conditions, illness and injuries, and also social care, studying the care, protection or support for individuals who are at risk or in need.

 What Will You Study in BTEC Health and Social Care?